angelinopires/My-first-git-repo/README.md

-# FirstCod

-LearningGitHub
+Learning git

-Making the tutorial of GitHub.
-Just the first of many codes that i wanna do.
+Making the tutorial of GitHub

-#Dont Watch an anime call Boku
+# Don't ever watch an anime call BOKU